everybytesystems/dhis2-dataflow-sdk/DEVELOPMENT_GUIDE.md

-# DHIS2 DataFlow SDK - Development Guide
+# DHIS2 EBSCore SDK - Development Guide

 ## 🎯 Getting Started

-This guide will help you understand how to work with and extend the DHIS2 DataFlow SDK.
+This guide will help you understand how to work with and extend the DHIS2 EBSCore SDK.

 ## 📋 Prerequisites